Protecting your privacy and safeguarding your personal information is our highest priority. Directwest has

 We welcome your comments about this Privacy Statement.
 Please contact us at

-concerns, in writing, to:
+may address these concerns, in writing, to:

 Chief Privacy Officer